 If you're managing an extract-heavy environment, Tableau recommends following some best practices to make the most efficient use of your site capacity.

-Stop refreshing unused extracts.
-One of the best ways to reclaim capacity for your site is to stop automatic refreshes, either through schedules on Tableau Online or through scripts of extracts that aren’t being used.
+• Stop refreshing unused extracts.
+One of the best ways to reclaim capacity for your site is to stop automatic refreshes, either through schedules on Tableau Cloud or through scripts of extracts that aren’t being used.
 For more information about deleting a refresh schedule, see Manage Refresh Tasks.

-Use incremental refreshes instead of full refreshes.
-To decrease the amount of time an extract takes to refresh, consider performing an incremental refresh of the extract instead a full refresh.
-For more information, see Schedule Refreshes on Tableau Online.
+• Use incremental refreshes instead of full refreshes.
+To decrease the amount of time an extract takes to refresh, consider performing an incremental refresh of the extract instead of a full refresh.
+For more information, see Schedule Refreshes on Tableau Cloud.

 About metric refreshes